Old Live Oak Cemetery: Confederate Circle

-The graves of soldiers are to the south of the Confederate Soldier Monument, with cannons pointing north, symbolically threatening the United States and protecting the deceased traitors.
-Elodie Todd Dawson, buried nearby, was head of the Ladies Memorial Association (later the United Daughters of the Confederacy) and spearheaded the effort to build the $5,500 Confederate Monument in the cemetery and move 155 Confederate soldiers' bodies to the monument.
-The United Daughters of the Confederacy were responsible for spreading the myth of the Lost Cause of the Confederacy, which claims the cause of the Confederate States during the American Civil War was just, heroic, and not centered on slavery.
-The Lost Cause Myth is a whitewashing of history that frames the war as a defense of states' rights, and as necessary to protect their agrarian economy against supposed Northern aggression.
-Modern historians overwhelmingly disagree with these characterizations, noting that the central cause of the war was slavery.
+The graves of soldiers are to the south of the Confederate Soldier Monument, with cannons pointing north, forever protecting the deceased Confederates.
+Elodie Todd Dawson, buried nearby, was head of the Ladies Memorial Association (later the United Daughters of the Confederacy) and spearheaded the effort to build the $5,500 Confederate Monument in the cemetery.
+155 soldier bodies were moved from elsewhere to be around the monument.